RachWalm/VolunteerVillage/README.md

 ![relationship diagram](document/relationships.png)

 As can be seen from the relationship diagram sketch the additional Charity section and Star Rating section were considered to avoid future problems should they be added at a later stage.
 The main bulk of the project centered around getting volunteers to sign up with details and coordinators to search them.
 Therefore we started with a user, this was intended to be through allauth and would sign up everyone that used the site (except admin/userusers).
 The user then had a one to one relationship with a profile (whether a coordinator profile or a volunteer profile).
 It was anticipated to store very little information on the coordinators.
 The volunteers the initial idea was to split into three sections to keep it modular.
 One for personal details, one for the skills they were offering and one for timeperiods that they were regularly available.
 This was ultimately combined as the wireframe had the information all being collected on one page which then has some trouble saving.
 Three forms on one HTML page just added to the complexity of debugging the view and forms.
-Multiple models also added complexity to searching the information through three models, so one model containing the personal details/skills/time was created from merging the others.
+Multiple models also added complexity to searching the information through three models, so one model containing the personal details/skills/time was created by merging the others.

 ![final relationship diagram](document/final-relationship.png)